Murder of Sydney Loofe: Bailey Boswell and Aubrey Trail

 Bailey Marie Boswell was raised in Leon, Iowa.
 She was an infant when her biological father was murdered.
 She excelled at school athletics, topping the list of fastest runners on her relay team and scoring dozens of points in basketball games.
 She was offered a scholarship to play college basketball.
-However, she turned to substance abuse after her graduation.
-A 2016 issue of the local newspaper of Cameron, Missouri, shows Boswell being cited $400 for possession of recreational drug paraphernalia.
+However, she turned to substance abuse after graduation.
+A 2016 issue of the local newspaper of Cameron, Missouri, shows Boswell being fined $400 for possession of recreational drug paraphernalia.
 A mother to one daughter, Boswell was married to Freddy Pannell.
 Bailey's mother Priscilla recounted that the Pannell-Boswell relationship was "physically, emotionally and sexually abusive."
-Pannell had a drug addiction that led authorities to revoke the parents' custody of their school-aged daughter.
-According to Priscilla, Pannell also beat up a pregnant Bailey before kicking her face.
-Priscilla went on to discuss Bailey's move to Princeton, Iowa, and her unsuccessful plan to rebuild her life.
+Pannell had a drug addiction that eventually led authorities to revoke the parents' custody of their school-aged daughter.
+According to Priscilla, Pannell once beat up a pregnant Bailey before kicking her in the face.
+Priscilla said that Bailey's move to Princeton, Iowa, was part of her unsuccessful plan to rebuild her life.
 The prosecutor claimed that Boswell sought out Trail on the now-defunct sex marketplace Backpage, alleging that she was looking for a sugar daddy.